-Loans: Loans can be helpful, but they must be repaid.
+Loans can be helpful, but they must be repaid.
 If you must borrow, limit the amount to what you really need.
 It may seem nice now, but you will be repaying the funds, with interest, after you leave school.
 SJSU awards the following loan types: Federal Perkins Loan and the Kuhlman Loan, a loan program funded from the estate of a generous alumna.
 Also, loans are awarded through the federal government for the Federal Direct Stafford Subsidized and Unsubsidized Loans and Federal Plus Loans (for parents of college students).
 In addition, graduate students are eligible to borrow through the Federal Graduate Plus Loan Program.

-Scholarships: Apply online at http://scholarships.sjsu.edu/.
+Scholarships

+To qualify for any SJSU scholarship, you must complete at least one semester at SJSU by March 2.
+Apply online at http://scholarships.sjsu.edu/.
 The Scholarship Office has information to assist you with your scholarship search.

+Work Study

-Work Study: Rather than take loans, the Federal Work-Study program allows students to work part-time while learning job skills.
+Rather than take loans, the Federal Work-Study program allows students to work part-time while learning job skills.
 There are both on-campus and off-campus job listings for qualified students.

+Fee Deferrals

-Fee Deferrals: Once you have submitted all requested documents, a fee deferral will be assigned to your record to hold your classes and delay the payment of registration fees while your financial aid process is completed.
+Once you have submitted all requested documents, a fee deferral will be assigned to your record to hold your classes and delay the payment of registration fees while your financial aid process is completed.
 To prevent enrollment cancellation, it is your responsibility to submit all requested documents prior to the scheduled fee payment deadline.
 Be sure to monitor your account at MySJSU for file status changes and "To Do" items.
 Financial Aid fee deferrals are temporary and are issued once all requested financial aid documents are submitted.